 As of this season, the Herreshoff Marine Museum is transitioning to use the Volgistics Scheduling System to help us fulfill our scheduling needs.
 Click here.

-Docents and Educators
+Tour Guides and Educators

 Volunteers will guide visitors through the Museum, which contains exhibits, photographs and memorabilia related to the Herreshoff Manufacturing Company; and through the America's Cup Hall of Fame, which has many artifacts and information on the America's Cup competition.
 Docents escort small and large groups, including school groups, and often work together conducting tours.